 Unpacking How Elastic Path Supports Multiple Business Models

 At Elastic Path we believe that brands should be able to power their commerce business across business models, brands, geographies, campaigns, and channels with one platform.
 For that reason, we built Elastic Path Commerce Cloud to support every business model a brand may want to power today or launch tomorrow.
-While customers like Pella Windows & Doors and Hobie Cat power their D2C experiences on Elastic Path, others like eMed are selling their B2B products using the same platform.
+While customers like Pella Windows & Doors and Hobie Cat power their D2C experiences on Elastic Path, others are selling their B2B products using the same platform.

 There are two key capabilities that make this possible.
-First, our Product Content Management capability allows brands to import, enrich, and organize their product data in whatever way suits them.
+First, EP Product Experience Manager (PXM) allows brands to import, enrich, and organize their product data in whatever way suits them.
 This means that you can bring in product data for both B2B and B2C models (if different) from whatever external sources that you may have.
 Then, you can create unique pricebooks per model, or even per account in a B2B scenario.
 You have the ultimate flexibility to assign multiple pricebooks to the same product so that a B2C customer would pay $20, but B2B Customer A would pay $18 and B2B Customer B would pay $16.
 This is all brought to life by our Catalog Composer capability which allows you to compose unlimited catalogs from products assortments (known as hierarchies) and price books.
 These two capabilities give brands the flexibility to manage products, prices, and catalogs to support any business model from one place.

 And, for those who are concerned about how to get started with a Composable Commerce approach, at Elastic path we have Pre-Composed Solutions™ for B2B, B2C, and D2C to help you quickly launch with any business model.
 Pre-Composed Solutions™ are business-ready, complete solutions built on top of Elastic Path Commerce Cloud that pre-integrated core commerce capabilities, third party solutions (like search, CMS, and personalization), and any other customizations to bring a specific use case or business model to life in record time.
 By removing the manual effort of composing, or integrating, multiple technologies, these solutions minimize the risk of a Composable Commerce approach.
 Especially for those who need to power multiple business models.